RJauslin/raphaeljauslin/_posts/2022-06-06-sequential_balanced.md

 ## Introduction

 In this vignette we are going to explain how to use the function `balseq` to select a balanced sample.
+To have more details on the method: [arXiv.2112.01164](https://doi.org/10.48550/arXiv.2112.01164).

 ## Load data
 We will use the dataset `belgianmunicipalties` from the package `sampling`.
 The dataset does not contains any spatial coordinates.
 Luckily, a `GEOjson` is directly available from the [https://hub.arcgis.com/datasets/esribeluxdata::belgium-municipalities-1/about](https://hub.arcgis.com/datasets/esribeluxdata::belgium-municipalities-1/about).
 We can then transform it into a `sf` object and calculate the centroid of the municipalities.
 We will use these centroid as spatial coordinates to spread the sample over the space.